yamisagi/flutter_samples/README.md

   <h3 align="center">Flutter Samples</h3>

   <p align="center">
     This is a collection of Flutter samples.
-It has comments and code, with explanations "How to use for most used Flutter widgets".
+It has comments and code, with examples for the most used "Flutter Widgets".
 I will add more samples as I learn more about Flutter.
 I hope this will useful for y'all ! </p>
     <a href="https://github.com/yamisagi/yamisagi"><strong>About Me 💙»</strong></a>
     <br />
     <br />